How to become (and stay) GDPR compliant in AI & ML models

 It’s one thing to get to GDPR compliance, and it’s another thing to stay in compliance, especially when your data is big, unstructured, and changing by the minute.
 This is a common challenge for data science teams around the world, and without systems and strategies in place, you could become subject to a hefty GDPR fine.

 This is a real challenge for AI and machine learning teams because they can use terabytes of data, in various formats to create AI and machine learning models.
-And in many organizations, data scientists desire the autonomy to create datasets on an as-needed basis without oversight.
+And in many organisations, data scientists desire the autonomy to create datasets on an as-needed basis without oversight.

 The only problem here is that Personally Identifiable Information (PII) lurks within all that self-managed, ever-changing data, and this keeps teams from being in compliance with GDPR.